IVSandman/Final-year-thesis/README.md

 This is my senior year thesis at **King Mongkut's University of Technology North Bangkok (KMUTNB)** as an robotic engineering student.
 This thesis compares two deep learning models, CNN (VGG-16) and RNN (LSTM), for the purpose of classify shrimp DNA sequences.
 There are three classes:healthy, infected with White spot disease (WSSV), and infected with Acute Hepatopancreatic Necrosis Disease (AHPND).
 These are the two crucial virus that imapcted Thailand's shrimp farmimg industry.

+## Datasets and Files
+Datasets are retrieved by the NCBI databank, and all the details are in METADATA.xlsx All Full model is in my hugging face https://huggingface.co/SandmanIV/Thesis_ShrimpAnalysis/tree/main

 ## Abstract
 Shrimp farming is a vital industry in Thailand, contributing significantly to the nation's